-- 2002.01 Accessory Dwelling Units shall be secondary and accessory to a principal single family dwelling unit. - 2002.02 In granting a special exception, the Board of Adjustment must find that the secondary unit is developed in a manner which does not alter the character or appearance of the principal dwelling unit as a single family residence. - 2002.03 Only one accessory dwelling unit shall be allowed per principal dwelling unit and/or lot. - Any necessary additional entrances or exits shall be located to the side or rear of the building whenever possible. - 2002.09 Attached or detached accessory dwelling units shall have two (2) means of egress, other than a window, shown on a plan that shall be submitted and approved by the Fire Department and the Building Inspector prior to filing an application for special exception with the Zoning Board of Adjustment. - The gross living area of an accessory dwelling unit shall not be less than 350 square feet or not greater than 1,000 square feet. - The above grade gross living area of the principal dwelling shall not be reduced to less than 1200 square feet. - A building permit for an accessory dwelling unit must be approved and issued prior to the construction.
-An attached accessory dwelling unit shall have an interconnected fire alarm system. - 2002.15 The Emergency Management Director shall determine the house number for the accessory dwelling unit at the time of building permit application. - 2002.17 The driveway shall be designed to appear as a driveway of a single family residence, and no new curb cut from the street shall be constructed.
+- 2002.01 Accessory Dwelling Units shall be secondary and accessory to a principal single family dwelling unit or accessory building. - 2002.02 In granting a special exception, the Board of Adjustment must find that the secondary unit is developed in a manner which does not alter the character or appearance of the principal dwelling unit as a single family residence. - 2002.03 Only one accessory dwelling unit shall be allowed per principal dwelling unit and/or lot. - 2002.06 Any necessary additional entrances or exits shall be located to the side or rear of the building whenever possible. - 2002.07 An Accessory Dwelling Unit shall not be considered to be an additional dwelling unit for the purpose of determining minimum lot size. - 2002.08 Section Left Blanc. - 2002.09 Attached or detached accessory dwelling units shall have two (2) means of egress, other than a window, shown on a plan that shall be submitted and approved by the Fire Department and the Building Inspector prior to filing an application for special exception with the Zoning Board of Adjustment. - 2002.11 The gross living area of an accessory dwelling unit shall not be less than 350 square feet or not greater than 1,000 square feet. - 2002.12 The above grade gross living area of the principal dwelling shall not be reduced to less than 1200 square feet. - 2002.14 A building permit for an accessory dwelling unit must be approved and issued prior to the construction.
+An attached accessory dwelling unit shall have an interconnected fire alarm system. - 2002.15 The Emergency Management Director shall determine the house number for the accessory dwelling unit at the time of building permit application.

+- 2002.17 The driveway shall be designed to appear as a driveway of a single family residence, and no new curb cut from the street shall be constructed.
 Adequate off-street parking shall be provided to support the vehicles of the primary and accessory units. - 2002.18 The existing, replacement or proposed septic system must be certified by a licensed septic designer or engineer as adequate to support the accessory dwelling unit in accordance with New Hampshire RSA 485-A:38 and the Town of Brookline septic regulations.